ccvale/cliq/README.md

 ## Future Features

 In a project of this scale, there are many other features that I would like to implement, but due to time constraints, I was unable to do so.
-These features are as follows:
+Those features include:

 - **Further profile customization**